How to plan for the rise of Gen Z

 illustration of Gen Z and advisor working together

 Gen Z expects information at their fingertips, so an online portal is a bare minimum with this group.
 And they're often very comfortable with robo tools that simplify investing.
-That doesn't mean they don't need you.
+Yet, despite their comfort with technology, they still want and need advisors like you.

 Gen Z understands that life is complicated and that financial decisions are not easy.
 And they've seen the darker side of technology on social media and in our politics.
 Gen Z wants what we all want—someone who is patient and knowledgeable by their side to cut through the complexity of life and get them to their goals.
 As Gen Z's wealth grows, they'll be looking to advisors like you to help them navigate their financial futures.